bradleyschacht/LasVegasWorkshop2025/labs/06 - Advanced query techniques.md

     <img src = "../assets/images/06_time_travel_deleted_records.png"/>

 1. We can validate that the data looked a certain way in the past using time travel.
 Use a dynamic SQL statement to do a count on the table as it looked 30 minutes ago by running the cell for **Step 6.1.5** in *The Workshop* notebook.
-Upcon completion, the cell will a set of query results will be displayed.
+Upon completion, the cell will a set of query results will be displayed.

     ``` sql
     DECLARE @BeforeTheAccident VARCHAR(23) = (SELECT CONVERT(VARCHAR(23), DATEADD(MINUTE, -30, GETDATE()), 126))